GaussianEditor: Editing 3D Gaussians Delicately with Text Instructions: Related Work

 \section{Related Work}

-\paragraph{2D Image Editing with Diffusion Models} By virtue of advancements in diffusion model technology~\cite{ho2020denoising, sohl2015deep}, numerous generative models~\cite{saharia2022photorealistic} have attained remarkably impressive outcomes in the realm of image synthesis.
-Recent progressions in diffusion models have showcased their adeptness in fabricating lifelike images from arbitrary textual inputs~\cite{dhariwal2021diffusion, ho2022cascaded, saharia2022palette, saharia2022image, song2019generative}.
+\paragraph{2D Image Editing with Diffusion Models.} Advancements in diffusion model technology~\cite{ho2020denoising, sohl2015deep}, have led to numerous generative models~\cite{saharia2022photorealistic} achieving impressive outcomes in image synthesis.
+Recent developments in diffusion models have demonstrated their ability to create lifelike images from arbitrary textual inputs~\cite{dhariwal2021diffusion, ho2022cascaded, saharia2022palette, saharia2022image, song2019generative}.
 Harnessing the robust semantic comprehension and image generation capabilities of foundational diffusion models, an escalating number of research explorations are currently employing diffusion models as a fundamental framework for implementing text-based image editing functionalities~\cite{nichol2021glide, ramesh2022hierarchical, rombach2022high, saharia2022photorealistic}.
 Some of these methodologies necessitate the manual provision of captions for both the original and edited images~\cite{hertz2022prompt}, while others mandate specific scenario-based training for optimization~\cite{ruiz2023dreambooth}.
 These requisites have rendered it arduous for ordinary users to avail themselves of such techniques.
 Expanding upon this foundation, iP2P~\cite{brooks2022instructpix2pix} introduces instruction-based capabilities to image editing, enabling users to simply input an image and apprise the model of the desired alterations.
 This user-friendly approach facilitates the democratization of image editing in a more accessible manner.